-Research: A systematic investigation, including research development, testing or evaluation designed to develop or contribute to generalizable knowledge.
+Research: The IRB defines “research” to mean any systematic investigation with the intention of developing or contributing to generalisable knowledge.
 Such activity may or may not differ in any significant way from customary medical or other professional practice.
 Research extends to (i) clinical research regulated by various regulatory bodies, e.g. HSA, hospital institutional review boards; as well as (ii) clinical research that supports applications for research or marketing permits for products regulated by the HSA, including drugs, medical devices, and biological products for human use.

 Risk: The probability of harm or injury (including physical, psychological, social, or economic) occurring as a result of participation in a research study.
 Both the probability and magnitude of possible harm may vary from minimal to significant.

 Safety Reports: Written report to the HSA required for any serious and unexpected adverse experience associated with the use of the drug.